Hellboy: “Extremely critical of myself”

 “So, I was fifty percent satisfied with my performance and ready for more.
 More sets and more experience.
 Moreover, I realized that I was far from finished learning.
 At first, I didn’t have my own gear.
 I used the equipment of friends or at the parties where I had the chance to spin.
 Fortunately, I am a good student.
 I started with vinyl and then switched to CDs.”

 “Although my set didn’t go completely smoothly, I don’t think I made any major mistakes.
-The record didn’t suddenly stop while spinning and I mostly played classics.
+The record didn’t suddenly stop while playing and I mostly played classics.
 In the end I learned that I could improve my mixing technique considerably and that my choice of music also left something to be desired.
 Nowadays I mix my tracks a lot easier and smoother.”

 More Hellboy?